dcunited001/dcunited001.github.io/_posts/2017-06-17-international-trends-2020-the-automation-crisis.md

   - but transitioning to this in time will be impossible to do safely
   - the transition to the system would add too much instability and even the ideal single-currency system might not work

+- explore Ethereum (without trying to endorse a gimmick) as a possible means of fitting this international need
+  - does it actually fit this need? (i.e. international agreements for redirectable labor/development funds)

 ### [Limiting Effects on Employment and Median Income](#limiting-effects-on-employment-and-median-income)